Resources and Benefits for Faculty

-Keep up to date with the DFCM through our various online news updates.
+Keep up to date with DFCM through our monthly e-newsletter.

-The ICT office is your first point of support for UTORids and faculty access to portals.
+The ICT office is your first point of support for UTORids and faculty access to quercus.

 DFCM's Faculty Development program offers a variety of ways to gain support, whether through our Basics series, our faculty development leads, or our mentorship program.